Best laid plans

 The patrons had been given an heirloom each, according to their tastes – Laura knew which went to whom, they would be appreciative.

 Every skipper was to have a small gift Laura had kept in a cupboard, already labelled – Miles had always been thorough on such things.
 Tom’s was best.
 All had a nautical flavour.
-However, there was a most surprising stipulation – that any skipper who had received payment from the EU or any officers or former officers of the EU or any organization attached to it was to get nothing.
+However, there was a most surprising stipulation – that any skipper who had received direct payment from the EU or any officers or former officers of the EU or any organization attached to it was to get nothing.
 Laura glanced at DI Young.

 The minor bequests – cash sums to Jenny B and DI Young, not small ones either, Jenny B was shocked and gratified, Young was appreciative.
 Some to his old school, some to various parties she’d not heard about from the past.
 Chloe was to have some, some relatives of his and others were mentioned – good thing he actually had some assets, thought the patrons.

 The solicitor explained now in detail.
-The executors, jointly Laura and DI Young, were to make every attempt to distribute the estate according to the provisions, within that two month period, i.e. there were to be no delays and if nothing untoward happened in that time, that would be the end of the matter, except for one thing – Laura would only get her portion if she agreed today, after the reading, to abide by Miles’s stipulations regarding her.
+The executors, jointly Laura and DI Young, were to make every attempt to distribute the estate, according to the provisions, within a two month period, i.e. there were to be no delays and if nothing untoward happened in that time, that would be the end of the matter, except for one thing – Laura would only get her portion if she agreed today, after the reading, to abide by Miles’s stipulations regarding her.

 If she would not, then the portion of the estate coming to her would be held in trust by Mr. Pendlebury’s firm for up to one calendar year, at the end of which time there would be a meeting with Mr. Pendlebury and the two executors and Mr. Pendlebury said here and now that his intention would then be to grant her portion there and then.